 Whenever we hold an in-person Board meeting at CIRM we like to bring along a patient or patient advocate to address the Board.
 Hearing from the people they are trying to help, who are benefiting or may benefit from a therapy CIRM is funding, reminds them of the real-world implications of the decisions they make … Continue reading Living with sickle cell disease: one person’s story of pain and prejudice and their hopes for a stem cell therapy

-Mechanical forces are the key to speedy recovery after blood cancer treatment
+Mechanical forces are key to recovery after blood cancer treatment

 Stories Caught our Eye: Advances in Brain Radiotherapy, and a New Drug Discovery in Schizophrenia